-Chemours has completed its investigation of the extent of the contamination in the soil at the former DuPont Pompton Lakes Works site and is in the process of designing remedial actions to address it.
+Chemours completed its investigation of the extent of the contamination in the soil at the former DuPont Pompton Lakes Works site and is in the process of evaluating remedial actions to address it.
 NJDEP will restrict the use of any part of the property that may present a threat to human health.
+Soils impacted by site-related contaminants have been addressed by interim remedial measures at some of the 202 areas of environmental concern.
+NJDEP and USEPA are reviewing Chemours' Corrective Measures Study for the on-site soil.

-ON-SITE GROUND WATER EXTRACTION AND TREATMENT SYSTEM
+GROUND WATER EXTRACTION AND TREATMENT SYSTEM

 In 1998, Chemours completed installation of an on-site ground water extraction and treatment system designed to prevent the off-site migration of contaminated ground water.
-Over the past two decades, the concentrations of contaminants in the plume have varied but the overall size of the plume has not changed.
 Six extraction wells operate near the southern boundary of the site, pumping a combined average of 130-140 gallons per minute.
-The extracted water is sent through an air stripper to remove the chlorinated volatile organic compounds, and the treated water is reinjected into the aquifer via a series of infiltration galleries along the southeastern portion of the site.
+The extracted water is sent through an air stripper to remove the chlorinated volatile organic compounds, and the treated water is reinjected into the shallow aquifer via a series of infiltration galleries along the southeastern portion of the site.
+The levels of chlorinated volatile organic compounds in the off-site shallow, intermediate and deep ground water monitoring wells have shown decreasing trends, with significant reductions seen in the shallow off-site wells.